mierzwid/gap-workshop/exercise-04-backups/README.md

 To be more specific, `instanceCreate` takes into consideration `localInstance.source` property.
 In our case it is set to `auto` which means:

-"Create instances from most recent backup (remote or local) or fallback to creating from the scratch if there is no backup available.
-Default mode."
+`Create instances from most recent backup (remote or local) or fallback to creating from the scratch if there is no backup available.
+Default mode.`

 That will work for us. let's exercise it and first destroy what we have: